Friday, September 6, 2019

 Freiburgers frequently asked why the ugly gap on Herrenstraße was not closed.

 Freiburg's archdiocese wanted to fill the empty site in 2012 when the disastrous Tabartz-van Elst affair made the headlines in 2013.
-As the Bishop of Limburg, he had used church money to build himself a palace residence.
+As the Bishop of Limburg, he used church money to build a palace residence for himself.
 Immediately, the Catholic Church scrutinized all building activities in 2015, and the Freiburg project was put on ice.

 The Freiburg Office of Historical Monuments found few traces of the Andlau Palais.

 Red Baron had only visited the place a long time ago.
-So suddenly, he stood in front of the nearly finished building last week.
+So suddenly, he stood before the nearly finished building last week.

-The new construction somehow recreates the former building.
+The new construction somehow recreated the former building.
 In particular, parts of the historical portal made from sandstone were salvaged during the excavation and were integrated into the facade of the new building.

 The Church calls its new premises Münsterforum.
 The forum will house the so-called C-Punkt, a visitor and information center for Freiburg's Minster Church, and rooms "for various spiritual and musical events."
-A café-restaurant on the ground floor will be operated by the Archdiocese and Caritas.
+The Archdiocese and Caritas will operate a café-restaurant on the ground floor.
 It will be run by people with and without disabilities.

 Freiburg is looking forward.